Applied AI

 Concrete implementation patterns by domain

-• Contingency planning and routing decisions: When risk signals rise, automatically explore alternate suppliers, adjust order sequencing, or reallocate inventory.
+• Contingency planning and routing decisions: when risk signals rise, automatically explore alternate suppliers, adjust order sequencing, or reallocate inventory.
 Use optimization heuristics that balance risk with cost and service levels.

 • End-to-end audit trails: Persist decisions with justification and data snapshots to support audits, post-mortems, and governance reviews.